soxueren/atsd/search/README.md

-# Search Syntax
+# Search

 ## Overview

-The search interface allows finding series records by entity, metric as well as by series, entity, and metric tags.
+The search interface allows finding series records by matching the user-defined keywords against the following entity, metric, and tag fields:

+* Entity name
+* Entity label
+* Metric name
+* Metric label
+* Series tag names
+* Series tag values
+* Entity tag names
+* Entity tag values
+* Metric tag names
+* Metric tag values

 ## Syntax

 A search query consists of terms and boolean operators.
-There are two types of terms: words and phrases.
+There are two types of terms: keywords and phrases.

-A word term is a single word such as `location` or `nur`.
+A keyword term is a single word such as `location` or `nur`.

 A phrase is a group of words surrounded by double quotes such as `location nur`.

 Multiple terms can be combined together using boolean operators to form a more complex query.

-A word may be prefixed with a field name to narrow the scope of the search to the particular series property, for example `entity:nurswgvml007`.
+A keyword may be prefixed with a field name to narrow the scope of the search to the particular series property, for example `entity:nurswgvml007`.

+If the field is not specified, the search is performed in all fields.

 ### Fields

-If the field is not specified is in the term, the search is performed in all fields including:

-* entity name
-* entity label
-* metric name
-* metric label
-* series tag names
-* series tag values
-* entity tag names
-* entity tag values
-* metric tag names
-* metric tag values

 | **Field** | **Description** | **Example** |
 |---|---|---|